nodemailer/nodemailer-web/content/_index.md

 - **Node.js v6.0.0** or newer.
 That's it.

 If you are able to run Node.js version 6 or newer, then you can use Nodemailer.
 There are no platform or resource specific requirements.
-All public Nodemailer methods support both callbacks and if callback is omitted then Promises and `async..await` (you need to have at least Node v8.0.0 if you want to use `async..await` with Nodemailer).
+All public Nodemailer methods support both callbacks and Promises (if callback is omitted).
+You need to have at least Node v8.0.0 if you want to use *async..await* with Nodemailer.

 #### TL;DR